We totally get it. Sometimes it’s easier to read this kind of thing the old-fashioned way.

 Explore the Well-Being Index Demo

-Join the hundreds of organizations using the Well-Being Index to assess and monitor the well-being of their organization.
-Invented by the Mayo Clinic, the Well-Being Index:
+Join 600+ organizations already using the Well-Being Index.
+Invented by Mayo Clinic, the Well-Being Index:

-• Anonymously assesses multiple dimensions of distress in just 7-9 questions.
+- Anonymously measures 6 dimensions of distress and well-being in just 9 questions.

-• Allows participants to compare their well-being to their peers based on national averages.
+- Allows participants to compare their results to peers’ and national averages.

-• Includes the ability to track wellness over time.
+- Includes the ability to track well-being over time.

 The Well-Being Index is available in multiple plans to ensure organizations of all sizes can utilize the tool.